sumeetrajpal/MessageManager/README.md

 **Please note:** the MessageManager is designed to run over reliable (i.e. TCP/TLS) connections.
 Retries only occur in the case of dropped connections or lost packets.

+The library uses [ConnectionManager](https://github.com/electricimp/ConnectionManager) on the device side to get notified of the connected/disconnected events and also to get a better way to find out the actual connection status (i.e. we are not trying to send messages when disconnected).

 ## API Overview
 - [MessageManager](#mmanager) - The core library - used to add/remove handlers, and send messages
     - [MessageManager.send](#mmanager_send) - Sends the data message